instructlab/ci-actions/actions/inference-mock/README.md

 #   - response: passing only a response is an `Always` match strategy.
 If no other strategy has matched yet, this will always be a positive match.
 #
 # note: the strategies are executed in the order listed, and the first succesful match is accepted.
 If you start with an `Always` strategy, its
-# response will be the only resposne returned.
+# response will be the only response returned.
 matches:

     # this is an example of a `contains` strategy.
 If the prompt contains the substrings, it returns the response.